 This is the third tutorial in my ‘Practical Introduction to Cloud Computing’ course.
 Click here to enrol in the complete course for free!

 We covered our traditional IT deployment models in the last couple of posts in this series:

-In this post, we’ll begin taking a look at cloud, starting with defining what cloud computing is.
+In this cloud training tutorial, we’ll begin taking a look at cloud, starting with defining what cloud computing is.
 Scroll down for the video and also text tutorial.

 If you ask the average person on the street to define cloud computing, they’ll probably tell you that it means that IT services are located “in the cloud”, meaning ‘out there somewhere’, not on premises.
 But Colo facilities are off premises and they’re not cloud, and private cloud deployments (which we’ll talk about later) are often on premises.
 So we can’t describe cloud computing by saying that it’s where IT services are located out ‘in the cloud’ or off premises, that’s not a correct definition.